Parser expressions¤

 year

 is optional.
 If not specified, the smart year function will be used.
-Two digit year option is supported. - Fields
+Both 2 and 4-digit numbers are supported. - Fields

 hour